As of WordPress 3.6, a new post locking feature was implemented thanks to the new Heartbeat API (also added in 3.6).

 The user that has been locked out receives the following dialog, and is no longer able to edit the post.

-Dialog received by current editor when another user elects to "Take Over"
+Dialog received by current editor when another user selects to "Take Over"

 As the Heartbeat API sends requests every 15 seconds, it can take up to 15 seconds for the current post editor to be notified that another user has taken over.